Freelance Rate Calculator

 Client: "Your rate is too high.
 [Cheaper freelancer] charges $40/hour."

 You: "I understand budget is a concern.
-A few things to consider: my rate reflects 8 years of experience specifically in [your niche].
+A few things to consider: my rate reflects 8 years of experience specifically in this field.
 I deliver projects on time and on budget—my average client saves 20-30% on total project cost because there's no scope creep or revisions.
 The $40/hour freelancer might end up costing more if the project takes 2x as long or needs extensive revisions.
 I'm happy to discuss a fixed-price project if that works better for your budget, but my hourly rate reflects the value I bring."

 Translation: "You get what you pay for, and I'm worth it."
 But said nicely.